PyratLabs/ansible-role-k3s/README.md

 :warning: The v2 releases of this role only supports `k3s >= v1.19`, for
 `k3s < v1.19` please consider updating or use the v1.x releases of this role.

-Before upgrading, see [CHANGELOG](CHANGELOG.md) for breaking chnages.
+Before upgrading, see [CHANGELOG](CHANGELOG.md) for notifications of breaking changes.

 ## Disclaimer

-Rancher Labs is awesome and k3s is being used in production, however at the time of creating this role I do not have a k3s cluster in production nor am I likely to ever have one.
-Please ensure you practice extreme caution and operational rigor before using this role for any serious workloads.
+Rancher is awesome and k3s is being used in production, however at the time of creating this role I do not have a k3s cluster in production nor am I likely to ever have one.
+Please ensure that you practice extreme caution and operational rigor before using this role for any serious workloads.

-If you have any problems please create a GitHub issue, I maintain this role in my spare time so I cannot promise a speedy fix delivery.
+If you have any problems please create a GitHub issue, I maintain this role in my spare time so I cannot promise delivery of a speedy fix.

 ## Role Variables